Brave New World (Steve Miller Band album)

 reached number 22 on the Billboard 200 album chart.
 In Colin Larkin's third edition of All Time Top 1000 Albums (2000) it was voted number 676.

 Paul McCartney contributed to "My Dark Hour" (credited as "Paul Ramon"), providing backing vocals, drums, guitar and bass guitar.
-The other members of The Beatles did not show up for a recording session so Glyn Johns suggested Miller and McCartney work together to take advantage of the time.
+The song originated from what was intended to have been a Beatles recording session, which engineer Glyn Johns invited Miller to visit as a guest as Miller.
+When only McCartney came to the studio as planned, Johns suggested Miller and McCartney work together to take advantage of the time.